torognes/vsearch/README.md

 * **util.cc** - Various common utility functions
 * **vsearch.cc** - Main program file, general initialization, reads arguments and parses options, writes info.

-VSEARCH may be compiled with zip or bzip2 integration that allows it to read compressed FASTA files.
+VSEARCH may be compiled with zlib or bzip2 integration that allows it to read compressed FASTA files.
 The [zlib](http://www.zlib.net/) and the [bzip2](http://www.bzip.org/) libraries are needed for this.

 ## Bugs